DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Track 1

 \subsection{Evaluation Metrics}

-For the text and seal detection task, we adopted standard object detection evaluation metrics~\cite{lin2014microsoft}, including model parameters (Params), floating-point operations (FLOPs), average precision at a 50\% intersection over union (IoU) threshold ($\text{AP}_{50}$), and average precision across IoU thresholds from 50\% to 95\% ($\text{AP}_{50:95}$).
-Model parameters reflect the model's size and complexity, FLOPs quantify computational cost, and these average precision (AP) metrics provide a comprehensive measure of detection accuracy.
+For the Kuzushiji character and seal detection task (Track 1), we adopt standard evaluation metrics commonly used in text detection~\cite{karatzas2015icdar,liao2020real}, including the number of model parameters (Params), floating-point operations (FLOPs), precision (P), recall (R), and F-measure (F).
+The number of model parameters reflects the model size and complexity, while FLOPs quantify the computational cost.
+Precision (P), recall (R), and F-measure (F) provide a comprehensive evaluation of Kuzushiji character and seal detection performance.

-For the document binarization task, we employed classical evaluation metrics~\cite{gatos2009icdar} for quantitative comparison, including the F-measure (FM), pseudo F-measure (p-FM), peak signal-to-noise ratio (PSNR), and distance reciprocal distortion (DRD).
-To provide a more comprehensive assessment, we also adopted the Average-Score Metric (ASM) proposed by Ju \emph{et al.}~\cite{ju2025efficient}, which is calculated as follows: